Why Noelia Castillo Ramos Deserves the Dignity We Give Our Pets

 The Grifter Playbook

-The Legal Truth: She Is Competent
+The Legal Truth: She Was Competent

 What “Mental Competence” Actually Means